osmandapp/web/main/docs/user/search/search-all.md

 The **Search POI** is a list, sorted by category, with which you can easily find places and services near your current location or a selected area on the map.

 - [**Custom POI search**](./search-poi.md#custom-poi-search) allows you to combine different POI categories to simplify and personalize your search, for example, if you need to find several types of services in a certain area or on a certain section of a route.
-- OsmAnd provides an [**Online search**](./search-poi.md#online-search) that works in real time, giving you quick access to search results.
-It is convenient to use when maps of the region are not available, but a constant and stable Internet connection is required.
+- OsmAnd provides an [**Online search**](./search-poi.md#online-search) that works in real-time, giving you quick access to search results.
+It is convenient to use when maps of the region are unavailable, but a constant and stable Internet connection is required.
 - Read the [Search POI](./search-poi.md) article for more information.